-9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)
+9 Best XML Editors for Windows in 2026 (Free & Tested)

-This list covers nine recommended XML editors on Windows for 2025, including full development environments, lightweight tools that run without installation, and online options for quick one off tasks.
+This list covers nine XML editors for Windows including full development environments, lightweight portable tools, and browser-based options.

 What Makes a Good XML Editor